Beading A-B-C's

 What's in a bead?

-The two perforated shell beads found in what is now Israel, shown at different angles.
-Used in a shell necklace.
+Two perforated shell beads were found in what is now Israel.
+They formed a shell necklace.

 Judy Ellis's Beading A-B-C's - , Beading, Beads, , , Shell beads from Israel